 Continuing this week in Meyer lemon recipes, here comes Meyer lemon pull apart bread!
 I’ve made a savory pizza pull apart bread once before, but never a sweet version.
 Once the idea of pull apart bread was introduced, it took off in the food blogging world.
 You can find an endless list of variations on this type of bread, from garlic bread to apple cinnamon and now I’m bringing in Meyer lemon.
-The more I work with Meyer lemons, the deeper in Iove I fall with them.
+The more I work with Meyer lemons, the more I fall in love with them.
 Even the sweet smell of the zest gets me every time…oh Meyer lemon, where have you been all my life?

 **Helpful tips and common mistakes